MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3-V2/P7-Levels/content.md

 ## Numbers - Int, Float, Double, and CGFloat

 Numbers in Swift can be different types.
 There are Doubles, Floats, Ints and more.
+Double represents a 64-bit floating-point number.
+Float represents a 32-bit floating-point number.
-*SpriteKit* uses CGFloat for almost everything that is a number.
+A CGFloat is like a Double but can be 32-bit when the operating system only supports 32-bit.
+This allows CGFloat to be optimized for graphics processes. *SpriteKit* uses CGFloat for almost everything that is a number.

 While Swift has a clamp() funtion that works with Int, Float, and double.
 There is no clamp function that takes a CGFloat!
-You will have to make your own.
+You will have to make your own!

 > [action]
-> Add this new function outside of your `GameScene` class in *GameScene.swift*.
+> Add this new function *outside* of your `GameScene` class in *GameScene.swift*.
 >
 ```
 func clamp<T: Comparable>(value: T, lower: T, upper: T) -> T {